Cyprus tap water: the complete lowdown

 The Cypriots basically boss about the salt in the seawater.
 They order all the salt to hop it, leaving fab drinking water behind.
 Proper clever stuff, innit?

-Now, even though this mix of processed seawater and groundwater ticks all the EU’s boxes (and they’re pickier than my gran at a buffet), many Cypriots still go for bottled water.
+Now, even though this mix of desalinated seawater and groundwater ticks all the EU’s boxes (and they’re pickier than my gran at a buffet), many Cypriots still go for bottled water.
 Old habits die hard, as they say.

 Cyprus tap water is safe, top-notch and drinkable